cdktf/cdktf-provider-googlebeta/docs/googleNetworkSecurityMirroringDeploymentGroup.java.md

 - *Type:* java.util.Map<java.lang.String, java.lang.String>

-Optional.
-Labels as key value pairs.
+Labels are key/value pairs that help to organize and filter resources.

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_network_security_mirroring_deployment_group#labels GoogleNetworkSecurityMirroringDeploymentGroup#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_network_security_mirroring_deployment_group#labels GoogleNetworkSecurityMirroringDeploymentGroup#labels}

 ---